denten-books/plain-text/1-chapter.md

 The pipes can be read as a metaphor for the literary device.
 Usually found beneath the street, they now sit idle and visible above the surface.
 Yet even when exposed, the device fails to captivate for long.
 Disused, it passes out sight, covered in snow.
-The narrator "probes the glaze" of the street, penetrating through to the surface level and in this also finds a palindrome, which not only resembles the pipes visually, but is in itself a surface-revealing inscription that makes pipe surface visible again, through the snow.
-Although the metaphoric pipe cannot reach beyond the page, the mimetic surface inscription draws attention to the word's visual shape and acoustics, inviting readers to perform the symmetry of its assonance and consonance.
-The reader forms the named round vowels and mouths its obstruents.
-"Otto" contorts the body to shape it in accordance with the sound image: reverse mimesis, the body as sound pipe.
+Concerned with surfaces, the narrator "probes the glaze" of the street.
+He finds a palindrome written in snow.
+"Otto" not only resembles the pipes visually, but is in itself a surface-revealing inscription that makes the pipes visible again, through the snow.
+Although the metaphoric pipe cannot reach beyond the page, the mimetic surface inscription draws attention to the word's visual shape and acoustics.
+It invites readers to perform the symmetry of its assonance and consonance as they pronounce the word.
+The round vowels and the interrupting obstruents of "Otto" contort the body in accordance with the sound image: reverse mimesis, the body as sound pipe.
 The moment of corporeal reenactment briefly transcends representational and paper-bound confines of the medium.
 The performance makes the "making of the literary technique obvious," obvious.
 In this lies the prevalent characteristic of Nabokov's mature work, which often seeks to lift off of the page through sheer recursion of literary technique, where each successive turn of the abstraction brings the word closer to the reader.

-Yet for all the language games, literary technique in the sense used by the formalists remains tied to the medium.
-Say someone were to ask: What lies beneath the text?
-The literal answer would have to be: paper or furniture.
+Yet for all the language games, the formalist conception of a literary device fails to reach the materiality of the written word.
+The formalists were primarily concerned with structure and sound.[^ln1-formal] Paper, the literal substance intervening between the two, remained for them a transparent medium.
-Reading for surface or depth at the level of representation can only begin to approach the material conditions of textual dissemination.
-Language contains traces of labor and implement implicit in the writing, binding, and the distribution of printed material.
-In this chapter, I would like to take the formalist program one step further, off of the page.
+Concerned with the stripping of surfaces, the formalist and later the new critical research program stopped at the representational layer of the literary figure.
+In *Plain Text*, I would like to take the formalist program one step further, bringing it closer to a truly materialist poetics.

 My interests lie in books and documents as literal devices.
-When asked in the context of book history, the question of surface gains an instrumental dimension.
+When asked in the context of media history, the question of literary surfaces gains an instrumental dimension.
 Physical affordances of liquid crystal displays and magnetic storage differ drastically from those of goat skins or parchment.
 Yet surface representation maintains the illusion of self-similarity.
-I am concerned here with the particularities of that illusion.
-A poem, a novel, a physician's script, or a legal contract all still look like their paper counterparts, but increasingly they behave like gadgets.
+We are faced with with what is called *isomorphic* design, by which the digital page resembles print.
+That resemblance is in itself an unexamined metaphor.
+The principles of isomorphic design are meant to extend a visual metaphor from one medium to another.
+The reader already knows how to turn pages, for example.
+A book device therefore simulates pages to ease the cognitive transition to the new medium.
+But there is nothing page-like on the device.
+The metaphor conceals the structural rift between between paper and screen technology.
+I am concerned throughout with the particularities of that metaphor.
+A digital poem, a novel, a physician's script, or a legal contract all still look like their paper counterparts, but increasingly they behave like gadgets.
 These reading and writing appliances do not mediate silently: they monitor, adjust, warn, and control.

 Like the smoke alarm, literary gadgets are governed and internalize government in ways that we have only begun to comprehend.
+The material affordances of the device influence the possibilities of interpretation.[^ln1-rmedium] Our theories of interpretation are built on several key assumptions attached to print media.
+For example, in Hans-Georg Gadamer's seminal conception of art, the free play of the artistic mind is transformed into structure (*Gebilde) that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
-And as will gradually become apparent for the duration of the book, some structural decisions in the making of such devices are explicitly designed to resist tampering, access, or interpretation.
+Similarly, in *Interpretation Theory*, Paul Ricoeur writes about the "range of social and political changes" related to the invention of writing.
+Human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].
+As will gradually become apparent for the duration of the book, the design choices that making of such devices are explicitly designed to resist tampering, access, or interpretation.
 They obscure the flows of code and codex under the familiar guise of surface representation.

+[^ln1-rmedium]: For example, see Paul Ricoeur writing on the change in media from speaking to writing: "The most obvious change from speaking to writing concerns the relation between message and its medium or channel.
+At first glance, it concerns only this relation, but upon closer examination, the first alteration irradiates in every direction, affecting in decisive manner all the factors and functions" [@ricur_interpretation_1976, 25].

+[^ln1-formal]: I discuss the idea of form as structure and sound in greater detail in Chapter 3.

 ## 1.2 WYSINAWYG (What You See Is Not Always What You Get)